My project had failed.

-You are probably starting to notice how it is getting “easier” to land clients but in reality, it is not getting easier, you are getting better.
+You are probably starting to notice how it is getting “easier” to land freelance digital marketing clients but in reality, it is not getting easier, you are getting better.
 You should have a much better grasp of how long projects actually take, so you don’t underprice yourself.

 At this point, you should start to feel like there is something here followed by the confidence that “I can do this”.
 During this period is when I see most of my readers land a major, game-changing, project.